Frequently Asked Questions

 What about mask usage?

-- All students in first grade and older will be instructed how to properly wear a mask and each child’s mask must be labeled or easily identified so that it may not be interchanged or mixed-up.
+- All students will be instructed how to properly wear a mask and each child’s mask must be labeled or easily identified so that it may not be interchanged or mixed-up.

-- All students in first grade and older will be required to bring and wear a mask during the day when social distancing is not possible.
+- All students will be required to bring and wear a mask during the day when social distancing is not possible.

 - Masks may not have logos, messages or advertisements of any kind except for approved Visitation Academy logos.

-- All students in first grade and older will be required to wear masks when they walk to the cafeteria, but not when they are seated at their lunch tables.
+- All students will be required to wear masks when they walk to the cafeteria, but not when they are seated at their lunch tables.
+Social distancing will be encouraged and enforced during these times.

-- School staff will be provided medical-grade face masks and will be required to wear a face mask or face shield when within six feet of another individual; they will be instructed in the proper manner a face mask should be worn.
+- School staff will be provided medical-grade face masks and will be required to wear a face mask or face shield on campus, especially when within six feet of another individual; they will be instructed in the proper manner a face mask should be worn.

-- All faculty and staff will be required to wear a mask during the day when social distancing is not possible.
+All faculty and staff will be required to wear a mask during the day when on campus, especially when social distancing is not possible.

 - If you or your child has a condition that impedes you from wearing a mask, you and your child should not be on campus for the protection and health of the members of our community per the St. Louis County mandate.
 Please reach out to your child’s principal as soon as possible in order to make arrangements.